 You don’t need a focus control, if your originals really lie perfectly flat on your flatbed.
 However, using filmholders slightly lifts your originals, slide mounts are of different thicknesses and also filmstrips inserted to film scanners are not always perfectly flat, the focus can vary from frame to frame.
 Setting an appropriate focus leads to crisp and sharp images.

 A flatbed scanner offering a manual focus control may also be used to digitize certain three-dimensional objects like coins.
-Using the SilverFast focus control, the focus can be set so precisely that flatbed scanners can also be used for scientific work, as the example of the bird feather project impressively shows.
+Using SilverFast’s Focus Control, the focus can be adjusted so precisely that flatbed scanners can also be used for scientific work, such as analyzing bird feathers.

 Using the Focus Control Feature

 AF off: Turns off the Focus Control functionality.
 Scans are performed without any focus offset, e.g. directly above the flatbed.

 AF on: SilverFast automatically sets the focus point to the scan frame’s center.
 Before starting the final scan, SilverFast adjusts the focus offset automatically after analyzing this center point.

 Auto AF point: SilverFast analyzes the scan frame to decide, where the focus point should be placed.
 Before starting the final scan, SilverFast adjusts the focus offset automatically taking this focus point into account.

 Pick AF point: Set the focus point manually.
 Just left-click inside the actual scan frame at that position you would like the image to be focussed.
 SilverFast adjusts the focus offset automatically before performing the final scan.